 Bookkeeping does very well housed within a practice that offers strategic consulting (hello! hi!
 That’s what we do), much better than under an accounting practice in my experience.
 Combining bookkeeping and higher level consulting + strategy is a great investment to get both the data and the analysis and support around what to do with the data in one place.
 If you pay a bookkeeper to get a P&L, and don’t know how to read it… then you’re only getting a fraction of the point.

 Ultimately, if you get the right team in place ideally they’ll all work together — which is so, so helpful once your business gets larger and more complex.
-For example the past couple months we’ve been working with one of our clients on figuring out their year end cash flow and 2019 budget, as they’re trying to finalize a partnership buyout.
+For example the past couple months we’ve been working with one of our clients on figuring out their year end cash flow and forward projections, as they’re trying to finalize a partnership buyout.
 It’s complicated, time-sensitive, and a beastly year end project that involves figuring out what to do with multi-six figure sums of money.
 However, since they’re also a bookkeeping client of ours it’s been really easy to get the right information from the team member that handles their books, request changes and know they’ll happen immediately; and then have near-daily calls with their accountant on my morning dog walks to check in– this takes a huge load off stressed-out client, because we’re doing all this heavy lifting without them having to manage or translate between the three of us.